mahanwar138/NASA_Search_and_Sample_Return_Challenge/README.md

 python3 drive_rover.py
 ```

 Then launch the simulator and choose "Autonomous Mode".
 The rover should drive itself now!
-It doesn't drive that well yet, but it's your job to make it better!

 ## Improving Color threshold Image
 I have improved the output of Color Threshold by Using OpenCV to remove Noise from output Image for better mapping